yosebyte/nodepass/README.md

 # Start a server with no TLS encryption for data channel
 nodepass "server://0.0.0.0:10101/127.0.0.1:8080?log=debug&tls=0"

-# Start a server with auto-generated self-signed certificate
+# Start a server with auto-generated self-signed certificate (using TLS1.3)
 nodepass "server://0.0.0.0:10101/127.0.0.1:8080?log=debug&tls=1"

-# Start a server with custom domain certificate
+# Start a server with custom domain certificate (using TLS1.3)
 nodepass "server://0.0.0.0:10101/127.0.0.1:8080?log=debug&tls=2&crt=/path/to/cert.pem&key=/path/to/key.pem"
 ```